UK 300: top charity and not-for-profit employers

 The UK 300 features the largest and most comprehensive annual survey of student opinion on graduate careers, employers and their own job hunts.
 The survey determines not only the most popular 300 graduate employers in the UK overall, but also the most popular graduate employers in a range of career sectors, including the charity and not-for-profit sectors.

 The top graduate employers in the charity and not-for-profit sector are listed in the table below.
-Strikingly, there are two new entrants into the top ten this year – English Heritage and Action for Children – and, while Amnesty International remains the most popular charity, Oxfam falls from second place to fifth.
+Although Amnesty International remains the most popular charity, there are three new entrants into the top ten this year: Mind, the NSPCC and Macmillan.

-Students interested in careers with charities and in the not-for-profit sector…
+The students and graduates surveyed who were interested in careers with charities and in the not-for-profit sector:

-Over 73,500 undergraduates took part in the trendence Graduate Survey, which formed the basis of the results in the UK 300.
+Over 74,700 students and graduates took part in the Trendence UK Graduate Survey, which formed the basis of the results in the UK 300.

 More help from TARGETjobs